utwente-db/eca/blocks-todo.md

 Normal X,Y chart
 ----------------

+The normal x,y chart is the basic chart used by Flot.
+It plots a sequence of [x,y] pairs on a field.
+Configuration can be used to switch between stepped and smooth lines and bars.

+It supports multiple series if the configuration includes those.
+The default series is the first defined series.

 ### set
   - `series` (optional): a string indicating the series to operate on, if left out operates on default series
   - `values`: a list of the form `[ [x0, y0], [x1, y1], ... ]` or `[ y0, y1, ...]`